AckerlyXu/heima/articles/storage/storage-e2e-troubleshooting.md

 After applying this filter, you'll see that rows from the client log are excluded, as the client log does not include a **StatusCode** column.
 To begin with, we'll review the server and network trace logs to locate 404 errors, and then we'll return to the client log to examine the client operations that led to them.

+>[!NOTE]
->[AZURE.NOTE] You can filter on the **StatusCode** column and still display data from all three logs, including the client log, if you add an expression to the filter that includes log entries where the status code is null.
+> You can filter on the **StatusCode** column and still display data from all three logs, including the client log, if you add an expression to the filter that includes log entries where the status code is null.
 To construct this filter expression, use:
 >
 > <code>&#42;StatusCode >= 400 or !&#42;StatusCode</code>
 >